flux-framework/flux-core/doc/man1/flux-submit.rst

 .. program:: flux submit

-flux-submit(1) enqueues a job to run under Flux and prints its numerical jobid on standard output.
+:program:`flux submit` enqueues a job to run under Flux and prints its numerical jobid on standard output.
 The job consists of *N* copies of COMMAND launched together as a parallel job.

 If :option:`--ntasks` is unspecified, a value of *N=1* is assumed.